triton-inference-server/server/docs/model_configuration.rst

 Dynamic Batching
 ----------------

-The inference server supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
+The TensorRT Inference Server supports batch inferencing by allowing individual inference requests to specify a batch of inputs.
 The inferencing for a batch of inputs is processed at the same time which is especially important for GPUs since it can greatly increase inferencing throughput.
 In many use-cases the individual inference requests are not batched, therefore, they do not benefit from the throughput benefits of batching.

-Dynamic batching is a feature of the inference server that allows non-batched inference requests to be combined by the inference server, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.
+Dynamic batching is a feature of TRTIS that allows non-batched inference requests to be combined by TRTIS, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.

 Dynamic batching is enabled and configured independently for each model using the :cpp:var:`ModelDynamicBatching